Jump toUpdate content

 Topic-based

 Topic-based messaging systems are a subset of the publish/subscribe model, and contrast with content-based systems.
 In a topic-based system, messages are published to “topics” or named logical channels.
-Subscribers then receive all messages published to the topics to which they subscribe.
-The publisher is responsible for defining the possible topics which can be subscribed to.
+See topic for more information.